 Type your note or question in the text box labeled Message: and then click Send.

-Once you’ve sent your message off, simply click the Sent Messages link on the left side of the Secure Message Center screen.
-Then click the line for the message you just sent.
+Once you’ve sent your message off, simply head to the Chase app on your smartphone.
+Go to the Secure Message Center.
+Tap the folder icon.
+Select the Sent Messages folder.
+Then tap the line for the message you just sent.

 That will bring up a copy of the sent message.
-The key point here is that your full account number will be displayed on this screen also, toward the bottom of the list of fields!
+The key point here is that your full account number will be displayed on this screen!
+The image below shows the progression of screens to work through on the app.

 You Can Make $1 Purchase to Confirm Card is Active